 The City of Arcata oversees multiple programs and projects that actively sequester carbon:

-- Urban Forestry Project - Active program to expand planting of trees in the urban landscape including parks, roadside greenways, and the downtown area (i.e. the Plaza).
+Urban Forestry Project - Active program to expand the planting of trees in the urban landscape including parks, roadside greenways, and the downtown area (i.e. the Plaza).

 Forest Carbon Offsets for Purchase